chazchumley/components/README.md

 ### Terminal
 The terminal is an interface in which we can execute text based commands.
 It can be much faster to complete some tasks using a Terminal than with graphical applications and menus.
 The remaining requirements will be mostly ran from a Terminal using a series of command line prompts.
 Take a moment to ensure that you have a Terminal (MAC) or Command Prompt (Windows) available to use.

-> We will be using the terminal window to work with tools such as `DDEV`, `Composer`, `NPM`, and `Gulp` throughout the training.
+> We will be using the terminal window to work with tools such as `LANDO`, `Composer`, `NPM`, and `Gulp` throughout the training.
 It is important to be comfortable using the command line as it should be part of any daily Front End development workflow.

 ### Composer
 Composer (https://getcomposer.org/) is a dependency manager for PHP that allows us to perform a multitude of tasks; everything from creating a Drupal project to declaring libraries and even installing contributed modules.
 The advantage of using Composer is that it allows us to quickly install and update dependencies by simply running a few commands from a terminal window.

-`DDEV` will allow us to run these commands without the need to physically install `Composer` on our computer or laptop.
+`LANDO` will allow us to run these commands without the need to physically install `Composer` on our computer or laptop.
 We will revisit the various `Composer` commands that will be used later during the training.

 ### Node & NPM
 [Node](https://nodejs.org/en/) is a cross platform runtime environment for creating server side and networking applications.
 JavaScript running outside the browser.
 [NPM](https://www.npmjs.com/) is the package manager for JavaScript used to install, share, and distribute code and is used to manage dependencies in projects.